-A first and foremost you MUST do when visiting Budapest in winter is to check out the Christmas markets!
+A first and foremost you MUST do when visiting Budapest in winter is to check out the European Christmas markets!
 There are two main markets, St Stephen’s Sq, Budapest and Vorosmarty Sq, Budapest.
 Both are located in district V and open up around mid-November and close on the last day of December.
 The big draw to shopping at these markets is to become immersed in the authenticity and efforts put forth by the locals to showcase traditional Hungarian experiences.
 There are a lot of vendors who are selling handmade items that can’t be found in commercial stores selling mass-produced Christmas gifts.
 If you want to bring home some unique souvenirs to your friends and family – shop these markets!

 Take a Dip in the Thermal Baths